 - M Club is the onboard Kids’ Club, with games from M Crew - characters exclusive to the ship.

 - Hideout is a spot designed with older children and teens in mind and offers comfy seating and games consoles.
 There is also an al fresco terrace with colorful hammocks.

 - Gamer Zone is for everyone onboard, fully stocked with machines.

 - Broad Street Shops are the onboard boutiques stocked with everyday essentials, duty-free products, perfumes, jewelry, and souvenirs.

 - Photo Studio & Kiosks on Deck 6 provides professional photoshoot.
 There are also kiosks, where passengers can view and buy the photos captured by the onboard photography team.

 - Champneys: Marella Cruises partnered with Champneys to bring such a state-of-the-art spa.
 Guests can book in for treatments (facials, body wraps, massages), plus there is a beauty salon.
 The spa is the largest in the fleet and also includes a relaxation room, treatment cabins with hot tubs, made-for-two suites.
 The adults-only sauna has floor-to-ceiling windows and a steam room.
 Alternatively, passengers can work out at the gym.

-- Outdoor pool on Deck 11 is split in two by a stage, where the entertainment team run daily activities.
+- Outdoor swimming pool on Deck 11 is split in two by a stage, where the entertainment team run daily activities.
 The Pool bar sits next to the pool and is great for frozen cocktails.
 A trio of whirlpools sits next to the main pool.

 - The Veranda is adults-only and has Balinese beds and cocoon chairs.

 - Sports Court provides basketball and mini-football.

 - Minigolf and Table tennis is at the top of the ship, on the Sports & Family Deck.